Smartling/SmartlingHelp/_articles/manage-content/cost-estimates-and-rates.md

 ![](/uploads/versions/smartling---fuzzy-match-estimate-report--cost-estimates-test-project--1---x----737-500x---.png)

 The **Estimated Cost** column of the Fuzzy Match estimates report may reflect a range of possible costs, since different translation resources with different rates may have permission to work on a string.
-Estimates are based on the ‘Weighted Words’ count, which adjusts for Fuzzy Match tiers and excludes words that will be SmartMatched. &nbsp;*Currently strings that are expected to Smartmatch will not be included in the estimate cost*. &nbsp;If you send your SmartMatched words to an editing step instead of directly to Published your costs will likely be higher than estimated.
+Estimates are based on the ‘Weighted Words’ count, which adjusts for Fuzzy Match tiers and excludes words that will be SmartMatched.  *Currently strings that are expected to Smartmatch will not be included in the estimate cost*.
+If you send your SmartMatched words to an editing step instead of directly to Published your costs will likely be higher than estimated.

 **Example:** You run an estimate for a job with 1000 weighted words.
 The Workflow for the job contains only a single translation step.
 Two translators have permission to work on the job.
 One has a rate of $0.10/word, the other has a rate of $0.15/word.
 The Estimated Cost for the job will be $100.00 - $150.00.